JetBrains/intellij-sdk-docs/topics/ui/controls/progress_indicators.md

 ## Types

-Two types of progress indicators are used in IntelliJ Platform: progress bar and loader.
+Two types of progress indicators are used in the IntelliJ Platform: a progress bar and a loader.

 ![](01.png){width=706}

 ### Loader
 Use a [loader](loader.md) for local or inline operations:

-* Loading content in fields, dropdowns, comboboxes, tree, or list nodes
+* Loading content in fields, dropdowns, comboboxes, tree or list nodes
 * Loading content in an [empty state](empty_state.md)
 * Showing an action in process, like applying a filter or refreshing data